Waking up at 3am: what your body is telling you and what helps

 Perimenopause makes this more intense.
 Oestrogen influences how the CYP1A2 enzyme is expressed, and as hormones fluctuate, many women suddenly become even more sensitive to caffeine and notice anxiety, palpitations, lighter sleep, and that 3am waking for the first time.

-Light and modern life affect sleep
+How light and modern life affect sleep

 Women today spend most of their days under artificial light, disconnected from the natural light rhythms and natural light.